 - Something you’ve paid for or money you’ve withdrawn has been authorised for payment, but hasn’t been taken from your account yet, for example, a monthly DVD subscription

 - ‘Reserved’ funds requested by some places you use your card.
 For example, when checking in, some hotels take your Cashplus card details for an ‘authorisation transaction’ that reserves enough money to cover your bill

 - ‘Voids’.
 For example, when you change your mind about something you’ve bought and the store cancels it, or if a payment has been duplicated, it may take a few days for it to clear off your account

-You can view your pending transactions in Online Servicing.
+You can view your pending transactions in Online Banking.